mrquincle/uuidjs/README.md

 > A: Yes

-* Q: Will the UUID fit it a 128-bit register?
+* Q: Will the UUID fit in a 128-bit register?

 > A: Depends on how much you guys like it